Akman/ansible-role-msmtp/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    msmtp_config_only: false

+    If true configuration changes apply only

 At least 'default' account MUST be present

     Owner and group of msmtp config file